 Care must continue to be given to these lightning protection systems after the initial install, or their effectiveness will be drastically reduced.
 Air terminals and ground terminals are subject to corrosion which is electrically non-conductive.
 If either terminal becomes corroded and offers too much electrical resistance, strikes will take an easier path to earth potentially through building or through electrically sensitive equipment.
 The ground wire also must be periodically checked for breaks or obstructions.
 Current could arc over or around such a break and possibly find a new path to the earth that travels into the building.

-Northeast Lightning Protection has been installing commercial lightning protection systems and home lightning protection systems, including lightning rods in Connecticut (CT), Massachusetts (MA), New York (NY), Rhode Island (RI), New Hampshire (NH) and Vermont (VT), since 1976.
+Northeast Lightning Protection has been installing lightning protection equipment, including lightning rods in Connecticut (CT), Massachusetts (MA), New York (NY), Rhode Island (RI), New Hampshire (NH) and Vermont (VT), since 1976.

-Northeast Lightning Protection, a Connecticut (CT) based lightning protection company, provides the most advanced commercial lightning protection systems and home lightning protection systems according to the codes of Underwriters Laboratories, Inc. 96A, Lightning Protection Institute 175, and National Fire Protection Association 780.
+Northeast Lightning Protection, a Connecticut (CT) based company, provides the most advanced commercial and home lightning protection systems according to the codes of Underwriters Laboratories, Inc. 96A, Lightning Protection Institute 175, and National Fire Protection Association 780.

 Northeast Lightning Protection LLC